-Members of the team have been out visiting the Borough high streets to engage in a safe and socially distanced way with residents and local businesses when possible, or via online consultation, working with local partners including Town and Parish Councils and community groups.
+Members of the team are out and about visiting the Borough high streets engaging in a safe and socially distanced way with residents and local businesses when possible, or via online consultation, working with local partners including Town and Parish Councils and community groups.

-This funding also supports practical measures so businesses can re-open quickly when permitted, people can get back to work and customers can return to shops completely confident that it is safe to do so.
+This work is supported by over £118,000 of government funding from the European Regional Development Fund (RDF).
+This funding also supports practical measures so that customers can return to shops completely confident that it is safe to do so.

 The RHSSF team has been out and about speaking to just a few of the hundreds of local businesses across the Borough about welcoming customers safely back into their shops as lockdown eases.

 Thank you to everyone who took part: Steam Town Brew Co, Dress to Go Botley Mills, Shop Equality, Prime Time, Katarina’s, Sea Sky, The King and Queen pub, Card Gallery, Good Companions and Waffles and Cream.

 The Borough Gems social media campaign shines a spotlight on the local businesses across the entire Borough who have been working hard to serve their customers during lockdowns and to reopen safely.
 Search for #BoroughGems on the Council's Facebook page.

 In February and March 2021, we conducted a survey for residents and businesses to gain a better understanding of how people see their local high street and how we can improve them.

 We asked for responses from anyone who lives, shops, works, or visits Chandler’s Ford, Hamble, West End, Botley, Hedge End Village and Eastleigh town centre and more than a thousand Eastleigh Borough residents responded.
 Almost half – 49.583% - responded about Eastleigh town centre.